Hotel News

 While you might not want to visit all of these, the National Gallery is one not to miss.
 Located on the shores of Lake Burley Griffin, it is home to a huge collection of works from Australia and around the globe, including the world’s largest Aboriginal art collection.
 Time your visit at dawn or dusk, when James Turrell’s Within without lighting installation is most impressive.

-Within without by James Turrell
+Within Without by James Turell

 Parliament House